Updated September 8, 2020

 Environmental factors or external factors, like your lifestyle, including work and life balance, diet, exercise, pollution and physical, mental, emotional and spiritual stressors can affect your brain chemistry and brain function, mood, resilience, ability to cope and stay positive.
 You have control over most of these factors and for those out of your control, there are supports that you can add in to cancel out or minimize their negative impact.

-Your general health, nurture, supports, medications and habits can affect your physical, mental, emotional and spiritual health.
+Your general health, diet, nurture, supports, medications and habits can affect your physical, mental, emotional and spiritual health.
 This is an area where you may have to make some hard and radical decisions, which should only be considered and implemented under the care of qualified health practitioners.

 “After completing an enormous study, scientists have dismissed claims that single gene variants, or even a small group of them, can dictate susceptibility to depression.
 Instead, they suggest that any genetic risk for depression likely arises from very large numbers of variants, each contributing a small effect.”